juancastillo0/leto/README.md

 Similar to enums, Unions are restricted to a set of predefined variants, however the possible types are always the more complex `GraphQLObjectType`.

-Per the GraphQL spec, Unions can't be (or be part of) Input types and their possible types can only be `GraphQLObjectType`.
+Per the GraphQL spec, Unions can't be (or be part of) Input types and their possible types is a non empty collection of unique `GraphQLObjectType`.

 To have the following GraphQL type definitions: